 The foregoing points, taken in connection with the history and symptoms, suffice for the diagnosis.
 Signs due directly to the disease represent diminished calibre of the tubes at certain points from swelling of the membrane, adhesive mucus, and spasm of bronchial muscular fibres.
-These signs are the dry bronchial râles.
+These signs are the dry bronchial rales.
 They are rarely prominent, and are oftener absent than present, if the bronchitis be unaccompanied by asthma; hence, they are of little value in the diagnosis.
-Other signs are the bubbling sounds or the moist bronchial râles.
-In acute bronchitis these are oftener absent than present.
-They occur when liquid morbid products within the tubes are unusually abundant, or when the removal of these is with difficulty effected by expectoration in consequence of muscular debility or other causes.
-152

-These râles are abundant and loud in proportion as the liquid within the tubes is either muco-purulent, purulent, or serous in character.
+Other signs are the bubbling sounds or the moist bronchial rales.
+In acute bronchitis, these are oftener absent than present.
+They occur when there is an unusual quantity of liquid morbid products, or their removal is with difficulty effected by expectoration in consequence of muscular debility or other causes.
+These rales are abundant and loud in proportion as the liquid within the tubes is either muco-purulent, purulent, or serous in character.
 They are more or less coarse in proportion to the size of the tubes in which the bubbling takes place.